 DAWN OF THE DEAD begins with a television station.
 The worst run

-teevee personality, Mr. Berman (David Early: CREEPSHOW, MONKEY SHINES, SILENCE OF THE LAMBS, INNOCENT BLOOD, THE DARK HALF), there is no discipline, no concern for the FCC, and no worry if anything anyone does could make them lose
+teevee personality, Mr. Berman (David Early: CREEPSHOW, MONKEY SHINES, SILENCE OF THE LAMBS, INNOCENT BLOOD, THE DARK HALF), there is no employee professionalism, discipline, no concern for the FCC, and no worry if anything anyone does could make them lose

 their job.
 In short, the TV station is our microcosm for what's happening

 to the world at large.
 Society is unraveling because, as the scientist

 being interviewed, Dr. Foster (David Crawford : LADY BEWARE) says,

 The movie picks up where NIGHT OF THE LIVING DEAD left off.
 It is now the dawn.
 The living dead are everywhere and no one knows why.
 Scientific rationality, prevalent for trying to explain the living dead in the first movie (it may have been a satellite that crashed to earth, bringing something with it), is abandoned with the breakdown of morality - for religious superstition.

 In all three movies, the living dead are never explained beyond various theories, none of which are meant to stick.
 This insanely horrible thing is just happening and the living will have to adjust to survive.

 It's easy to see how the dead over-run us.
 When, in your grief, you see your beloved husband, wife, or child get back up and walk, you are willing to accept it.
 You want to believe that, with their body mobile, some trace of the person you loved is still within.
 But the zombies are as indifferent to us as the Pod People from INVASION OF THE BODY SNATCHERS.